NeoCharge EV Resource Guide

-How to Charge Your Electric Vehicle: a 1-Stop Shop Guide for EV Charging
+How to Charge Your Electric Vehicle: A One-Stop Guide to EV Charging

 Few would disagree that electric vehicles are the future.
 But, before they become as common as gas-powered cars, there will need to be a ton of education about electric, especially when it comes to charging.

 Why is charging so common to hear in the news?
 Well, it’s more complicated than you’d think.
 Many new EV owners assume they’ll be able to charge their car at home.
 Then they learn using a standard wall outlet only gives 3 miles of range per 1 hour of charging, totaling 3 days to fully charge a Tesla Model 3.

 Time, budget, and electrical infrastructure both at home and on-the-road are just a few of the factors that comprise today’s charging landscape.
 Here’s what you should know: